 - Last four digits of SSN

 When integrating a ACH payments API, you’re operating in a heavily regulated financial space; because of this, collecting the right information from the appropriate parties is imperative.
-Dwolla can help you mitigate some of the risk in managing sensitive data – for example, SSNs can route directly to Dwolla’s servers rather than hitting your platform directly.
+Dwolla can help you mitigate some of the risk in managing sensitive data – for example, banking information can route directly to Dwolla’s servers rather than hitting your servers directly.